tonychu27/Introduction-to-Operating-System/README.md

 > [!CAUTION]
 > Don't copy my work or you will be caught for plagiarism 🙅‍♂️⛔️
-# Introduction to Operating Sysyem
+# Introduction to Operating System
 2023 Fall NYCU

 | Homework |               Name                  |